 This was the Crowned Cormorant, which has a red eye, and slightly orange feathers around it's yellow beak.
 It is on the near threatened list, mainly through lack of the pilchards that it loves to eat through over fishing, but also oil, and marine debris.

 Next was the Bank Cormorant, named by the fishermen as they would normally indicate a bank of fish nearby.
 It is all black, including it's beak, with a blue-green eye.
+Using the best crossbow is very important for beginners.
 It is endangered - it has also lost it's favourite food - pelagic goby, and it has the added danger of being caught by Gulls and Pelicans, as well as oil and plastics....